bohemia111/relaxyz/README.md

 ## Login

 Login is optional.
-Connect a NIP-07 browser extension (Alby, nos2x) to sync your data across devices and appear in the Recent Breathers feed.
+Connect a NIP-07 browser extension (Alby, nos2x) to sync your data across devices and appear in the Recent Breathers feed using Relaxy's private AUTH protected backup relay.

 Without a login, sessions are saved locally in your browser.